dhy2000/BeihangLogin/README.md

 # Beihang Login

-Yet another beihang login based on `selenium` and your web browser.
+Yet another (not very stable) beihang login based on `selenium` and your web browser.

 **Note**: Only chrome is supported now.
 There are still some bugs with firefox.